 - Downtown Raleigh, 11 W. Jones Street, Raleigh

 - Nature Research Center, 121 W. Jones Street, Raleigh

 Also, click on the links for more details, including age ranges and registration information.

-Free events at North Carolina Museum of Natural Sciences
+Free and cheap events at North Carolina Museum of Natural Sciences

 NATURE PLAY DAYS

 10:00am – 12:00pm

 Come out and play!
 The Nature PlaySpace will be stocked with extra special materials and supplies and a Museum play facilitator will be present to help you play your way.
 Supplies may vary from week to week, but include fun things like fort-building equipment, puppets and costumes, bubbles, paint, giant blocks, and more.

 This is an informal, drop in event.
 Staff and supplies will be available from 10:00-12:00.
 Come dressed for the weather and ready to get messy!
 Everyone is welcome at the Nature PlaySpace, but it has been designed especially for kids 7 and younger.

 Hummingbird Banding Demonstration